VeriSciQA: An Auto-Verified Dataset for Scientific Visual Question Answering: Human Evaluation Protocol

 \section{Human Evaluation Protocol}

 We describe the interface and annotation guidelines used in our human evaluation study (\S~\ref{subsec:quality}).
-We recruited 10 annotators who are CS graduate students.
-To ensure annotation quality, annotators were asked to read detailed guidelines before the annotation session.
-For each evaluation dimension, we provided concrete examples with ratings at each score level (1, 3, 5) to calibrate their understanding of the rating scale.
+We recruited 10 annotators who are CS graduate students with experience reading scientific papers.
+To ensure annotation quality, annotators were first asked to read detailed guidelines with concrete anchor examples at each score level (1, 3, 5).
+They then completed a calibration round on 20 seed questions; annotators proceeded to the formal annotation only after achieving inter-annotator agreement (Krippendorff's $\alpha \geq 0.5$) on every evaluation dimension.